SisyphusRex/yield-to-maturity/README.md

 NOTE: I want this program to be a Yield To Maturity equation solver.
 The user will pick a variable to solve for, provide values for the other variables, and my program will solve for that variable.
 Most variables will be solved algebraically, but r must be solved using Newton's method.

 NOTE: I've changed the programming language to Python.
 I want to practice using a GUI and this is a good opportunity.
+I will be using FreeSimpleGUI, the free version of PySimpleGUI.

 Outside Resources:
 1. https://www.omnicalculator.com/finance/yield-to-maturity